iamdeborah-Q/DevOps-Projects/Project 7.md

 ![nfs_expoted_GIGT](https://user-images.githubusercontent.com/122198373/214193452-5dc56c93-314d-48d1-8ef6-ee973e966a13.png)

-Note: Use (rpcinfo -p | grep nfs) command to Check which port is used ny the NFS server and add it as an inbound rule.
+Note: Use (rpcinfo -p | grep nfs) command to Check which port is used by the NFS server and add it as an inbound rule.
 Also for NFS server to be accesible the following inbound ports had to be opened TCP 111, UDP 111, UDP 2049

 * To check what port is used by NFS